juliwang143/NETS-150-HW-5/readme.txt

-TODO change parameters

-TODO method that gets a method's id based on the title and year, move it to webscreaper

 We use the OMDb API in order to get the movie ID for the IMDb site for each movie.
-All methods thus assume that there is a valid input to the OMDb API (capitalized movie title with proper spelling and valid release year) in order to get the proper movie ID.
+All methods thus assume that there is a valid input to the OMDb API (capitalized movie title with proper spelling and valid release year, all inputs have no extra spaces before or after) in order to get the proper movie ID.

 1. Given a movie and the year of its release, a request is sent to the OMDb API to get the movie ID for the IMDb site.
 Using the movie and movie title, this method then